V155/qutebrowser/doc/commands.rst

 ^^^^^^^^^^^^^^^^^^
 * `-s`, `--sel`: Use the primary selection instead of the clipboard.

-.. _rl-backward-char
+.. _rl-backward-char:

 rl-backward-char
 ----------------
 Move back a character.

 This acts like readline's backward-char.

-.. _rl-backward-delete-char
+.. _rl-backward-delete-char:

 rl-backward-delete-char
 -----------------------
 Delete the character before the cursor.

 This acts like readline's backward-delete-char.

-.. _rl-backward-kill-word
+.. _rl-backward-kill-word:

 rl-backward-kill-word
 ---------------------
 Remove chars from the cursor to the beginning of the word.